mysan91/milestoneprojecttwo/README.md

 There was a big problem with the commit function and it ended up that I got help with it and have saved the code in the manual mode on github.
 And then i started a new repo and tried to copy the code from the first repo that dident commit.
 And it now works better.
 I created the program in Visual studios then I have also used gitpod as best I can, partly for troubleshooting the code.

+when testing the Css code i used https://jigsaw.w3.org/css-validator/ and two errors accured.
+I did have a unvalid class on one of the buttons.
+The error was fixed.

+For testing the HTML code i got some errors when i was able to get into gitpod.
+The errors that came up was a few div end tags missing.
+Those errors was fixed.